tomduncalf/livefader/README.md

 Each side of the cross-fader is assigned to a "scene", and each scene can contain locked values for as many parameters as you like from anywhere in your Live set.
 As you move the fader from one side to the other, any locked parameters will fade their values, allowing interesting transitions to be easily created.

-LiveFader is written entirely in Typescript, showcasing the potential of the Max Javascript API for creating advanced functionality.
-My plan is to split this Max/TS integration out into a reusable module – for now, I have [documented](#Working-with-Typescript-in-Max) how the integration code works and some of the gotchas below.
+LiveFader is written entirely in TypeScript, showcasing the potential of the Max Javascript API for creating advanced functionality.
+My plan is to split this Max/TS integration out into a reusable module – for now, I have [documented](#Working-with-TypeScript-in-Max) how the integration code works and some of the gotchas below.

 Quick video demo: